JosephDePalo/JosephDePalo.github.io/_posts/2025-08-12-pki-deployment.md

 Interestingly enough, it worked fine and `curl` was able to verify my certificate without problem.
-With a little more research, it seems that most modern browsers actually do not check if the domain name matches the common name of the certificate, but one of the subject alternate names (SANs) instead.
+With a little more research, it seems that most modern browsers actually do not check if the domain name matches the common name of the certificate, but one of the subject alternative names (SANs) instead.
 That field was missing from my certificate, so there was nothing to verify the domain name against and my client failed. `curl` uses both, so there were no issues there.